uswds/uswds-site/pages/patterns/complex-form/keep-a-record.md

         <div class="do-dont__content">
           <ul>
             <li>Use a print style sheet to create a summary of submitted information in a print-optimized format.</li>
+            <li>Provide a “title block” that includes the site name, URL, date, and record of successful submission.</li>
+            <li>Add any next steps, time frames, or reference numbers like case or record identifiers to the title block, if possible.</li>
             <li>Include a complete recap of all questions and their submitted answers.</li>
-            <li>Do provide a “title block” that includes the site name, URL, date, and record of successful submission.</li>
-            <li>Add any next steps, time frames, or reference numbers like case or record identifiers to the title block, if possible.
-Consider using a fixed-width font with very clear differentiation between letters and numbers to disambiguate any reference strings.</li>
-            <li>Remove unnecessary headers, footers, images, and iconography.</li>
-            <li>Ensure elements have transparent backgrounds and the text is black.
-Consider whether you need color to communicate critical information, such as in a chart.</li>
-            <li>Fine tune page margins to maximize space and minimize pages printed, but do not make the margins smaller that .5 inches to ensure printer support.</li>
-            <li>Force underlines on all anchor tags to clearly indicate a link in print.</li>
-            <li>Use a CSS pseudo-element to display the full URL after anchored text hyperlinks.</li>
-            <li>Add a border around pre and blockquote tags and images to clearly indicate these elements in print.</li>
-            <li>Print table headers on every page.
-Avoid splitting tables across pages if possible by utilizing the page-break-after/page-break-before properties.</li>
-            <li>Avoid splitting a table row onto more than one page.</li>
-            <li>Avoid splitting headings onto more than one page.</li>
-            <li>Keep lists on the same page.</li>
             <li>Include a “Print” button on the summary page.</li>
-            <li>If user-uploaded images are an essential part of your form, consider the best way to represent them to the user.
-This might include listing filenames or providing thumbnails or a zip file, rather than full-size images.</li>
-            <li>Prevent images you do print from being cut off or extending wider than a standard portrait-oriented letter-size page.</li>
+            <li>Strongly consider building in PDF generation.
+Print-to-PDF functionality is not widely understood in general, and can be particularly cumbersome from mobile devices.</li>
           </ul>
         </div>
       </div>